mckinsey/vizro/vizro-ai/docs/pages/user_guides/model_config.md

 !!!
 Warning

-    Users are recommended to exercise caution and to research and understand the selected LLM (Large Language Model) before using `vizro-ai`.
+    Users are recommended to exercise caution and to research and understand the selected Large Language Model (LLM) before using `vizro-ai`.
     Users should be cautious about sharing or inputting any personal or sensitive information.

-    **Data is sent to model vendors if you connect to LLMs (Large Language Models) via their APIs.**
+    **Data is sent to model vendors if you connect to LLMs via their APIs.**
     For example, if you specify model_name="gpt-3.5-turbo-0613", your data will be sent to OpenAI via their API.

     Users are also recommended to review the third party API key section of the [disclaimer](../explanation/disclaimer.md) documentation.